On the Pila-Wilkie theorem: Introduction and some notations

 \section{Introduction and some notations}

 In these notes we prove the Pila-Wilkie theorem following the original paper~\cite{PW}, but exploiting cell decomposition more thoroughly to simplify the deduction from its main ingredients.
 By including proofs of these ingredients and adding an Appendix on o-minimality we make this account self-contained, within reason.
+The technically most demanding ingredient is an o-minimal Yomdin-Gromov theorem, but thanks to Binyamini and Novikov~\cite{BN} this can now be done more directly than in~\cite{PW}.

 We also obtain two generalizations due to Pila~\cite{P2}, one where instead of rational points we count points with coordinates in a $\Q$-linear subspace of $\R$ with a finite bound on its dimension, and one where instead we count points with coordinates that are algebraic of at most a given degree over $\Q$.
 The general approach is as in \cite{P2}, but the technical details seem to us a bit simpler.